 Hóng Yóu (红油) translates to ‘red oil’ which gives us a hint to which kind of oil is preferred in most Sichuan kitchens.
 In this case the red oil consists just of pounded or crushed chillies, oil, and maybe a sprinkling of sesame seeds when finishing the dish that the oil is accompanying.

-The richer version of Sichuan red chilli oil which most recipes gravitate to contains at least some dried spices, such as star anise, dried bay leaves, cinnamon or cassia bark, cloves, black cardamom, and Sichuan peppercorns.
+The richer version of Sichuan red chilli oil which most recipes gravitate to contains at least some dried spices, such as star anise, dried bay leaves, cinnamon bark or cassia bark, cloves, black cardamom, and Sichuan peppercorns.

 Another Sichuan red chilli oil recipe includes ‘wet’ ingredients, such as garlic, ginger and shallots.
 My personal preference is to leave these wet ingredients out as I want the oil to be chilli forward, with the dried spices acting to enhance the flavour, not dominate it, as garlic and ginger can do.